 Reading, of course, is a lot easier; I'm starting to read French novels and I understand them without translating because I'm thinking in French - "une maison près d'un lac" gives me a mental image for which I don't need the English.
 Reading official letters is fairly straightforward once you've learned any special usage.
 When writing letters to officials I often cheat by using grammar checkers to get all the tenses correct.

-At long last we've now got a French TV service on our main TV, using the new digital terrestrial television service (TNT) radiated from the Pic du Midi in the Pyrénées.
+In addition to the UK Freesat channels, we watch the French TV service on our TV, using the digital terrestrial television service (TNT) radiated from the Pic du Midi in the Pyrénées.

 Christine started with no knowledge of French, but now she understands a considerable amount.
 She handles everyday transactions, like shopping in the veggie market, with consummate ease, and most of the old market traders will perk up when confronted with a pretty face.
-She now attends regular classes on Monday mornings and also has had informal private tuition with our polyglot neighbour Jean, plus conversation with Ingë who is German but who speaks French slowly and clearly.
-These sessions have boosted her comprehension enormously and I'm continually amazed at how much she can understand.
+She no longer needs to take any classes - I'm amazed at how proficient she has become.